cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/commands.md

 <Definitions>

 - `--api-key` <PropMeta>optional</PropMeta>
-  - To provide your email and global API key (this is not recommended for security reasons) instead of a token.
+  - To provide your email and global API key instead of a token.
+(This is not recommended for security reasons.)

 </Definitions>